btactic/suitecrm_v8_api_btactic_doc/points/point_3.md

 SuiteCRM Api uses OAuth2 protocol, which needs public and private keys.

-First, open a terminal and go to {{your-SuiteCRM-root}}/Api/V8/OAuth2
+1. First, open a terminal and go to {{your-SuiteCRM-root}}/Api/V8/OAuth2

-Generate a private key:
+2. Generate a private key:

    `openssl genrsa -out private.key 2048`

-Then a public key:
+3. Then a public key:

    `openssl rsa -in private.key -pubout -out public.key`

-If you need more information about generating, please visit this page.

-The permission of the key files must be 600 or 660, so change it.
+4. The permission of the key files must be 600 or 660, so change it.

    `sudo chmod 600 private.key public.key`

-Also, you have to be sure that the config files are owned by PHP.
+5. Also, you have to be sure that the config files are owned by PHP.

    `sudo chown www-data:www-data p*.key`

-Edit `Api/Core/ApiConfig.php/` and find `const OAUTH2_ENCRYPTION_KEY` and update its value using a `base64_encode(random_bytes(32))`.
+6. Edit `Api/Core/ApiConfig.php/` and find `const OAUTH2_ENCRYPTION_KEY` and update its value using a `base64_encode(random_bytes(32))`.